Radictionary/packet-tracker-app/readme.md

 - [x] Packet Dump more organized when shown
 - [ ] Be able to choose location of pcap save and choose file format of save
 - [x] Open pcap files
+- [x] Better Data Persistance with addition of database